joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/basics-of-arrays.md

 <div>

-Often in programming you’ll need to work with a set of items rather than a single object.
+Often in programming you'll need to work with a set of items rather than a single object.
 For example, in a music player application, you might want to have a list of songs waiting to be played.
-You wouldn’t want to have to create a separate variable for each song on that list.
+You wouldn't want to have to create a separate variable for each song on that list.
 It would be preferable to have all the Song objects together in a bundle, and be able to work with them as a group.

 An array is a programming element that acts as a container for a set of items, such as a list of songs.
 Most commonly all the items in an array are instances of the same class, but that is not a requirement in ActionScript.
-The individual items in an array are known as the array’s _elements_.
+The individual items in an array are known as the array's _elements_.
 You can think of an array as a file drawer for variables.
 Variables can be added as elements in the array, which is like placing a folder into the file drawer.
 You can work with the array as a single variable (like carrying the whole drawer to a different location).